crankery/merp/README.md

 ## Never been done before, eh?

 OK.
 I may have started with [Eurorack Bus Board](https://github.com/butchwarns/Eurorack_Bus_Board) by Butch Warns.
 I was going to just order it but it was too wide for the cheap PCB fabrications.
-I think I iteerated on his work enough to call this its own thing.
+I think I iterated on his work enough to call this its own thing.

 ## Why Merp?